How Much Do Electrical Repairs Cost? A Comprehensive Guide

 Electrical systems are comprised of many components, some of which cost much more to repair than others.
 If the circuit breaker or electrical panel in your home is old and outdated, it may be a good time to replace this home system.
 For this particular project, the materials and components needed can be costly.
 Keep in mind that some older homes have entirely obsolete circuit panels that only support 20 to 40 amps and don't include GFCI (ground-fault circuit interrupter) protection.

 If your circuit panel needs to be replaced, you can upgrade to a modern panel that better supports the increased electrical use that your home has.
 It's likely that your fuse box will also need to be replaced.
 The latest electrical codes require that electrical panels are equipped with GFCI protection, which ensures that the panel is immediately shut down when water is close to an outlet.
 Certain circuit breaker panels will also be outfitted with AFCI (arc-fault circuit interrupter) breakers.
-AFCI breakers are considerably more expensive than their standard counterparts and will likely cost you around $50 apiece.
+AFCI breakers are considerably more expensive than their standard counterparts and will likely cost you between $40 and $60 (CAD 55 to CAD 80) apiece, according to HomeGuide.

 More Related Articles: